onnx/tensorflow-onnx/README.md

 python tests/run_pretrained_models.py --backend caffe2 --config tests/run_pretrained_models.yaml --perf perf.csv
 ```

-# Using the Python Api
+# Using the Python API
-## Tensorflow to onnx conversion
+## TensorFlow to ONNX conversion
-In some cases it will be usefull to convert the models from tensorflow to onnx from a python script.
-You can use the following api:
+In some cases it will be useful to convert the models from TensorFlow to ONNX from a python script.
+You can use the following API:
 ```
 import tf2onnx